Skip to main content

 • onBodyEnter: Called when another object enters the sensor area.

-• Callback parameters:
+• Callback function parameters:

 3. Creating a One-Way Platform